National Institute of Informatics

 - NII will make the final selection of interns

-- Notification to successful candidates will be made after June 2023
+- Notification to successful candidates will be made early December 2023

 - NII will contact VASE, and VASE will notify the candidates.

 - If accepted, candidates are expected to maintain their enrollment status at their home institutions for the full duration of their Internships.